Tropical Feynman integration in the Minkowski regime: The program

 The uncertainties on the integrated result may greatly vary with the value of the deformation parameter $\lambda$ from \eqref{eq:iota} (what was called \soft{Lambda} above).
 Moreover, the optimal value of $\lambda$ might change depending on the phase space point.
 It is up to the user to pick a suitable value by trial and error, for instance by integrating several times with a low number of sampling points $N$.
-It would be beneficial to automate this procedure, possibly by minimizing the sampling variance with respect to~$\lambda$, for instance by solving $\partial_\lambda \sigma_f = 0$ with $\sigma_f$ defined in \eqref{sigma_f}, or by tightening the bounds in Assumption \ref{ass:approx}, as discussed in subsequent paragraph there.
+In Section~\ref{sec:examples}, this method is used to evaluate multiple examples of Feynman integrals in the Minkowski regime.
+Typical values for the parameter $\lambda$ can be found there.
+It would be beneficial to automate this procedure, possibly by minimizing the sampling variance with respect to~$\lambda$, for instance by solving $\partial_\lambda \sigma_f = 0$ with $\sigma_f$ defined in \eqref{sigma_f}, or by tightening the bounds in Assumption~\ref{ass:approx} (see the discussion after this assumption).
+We leave the exploration of such ideas to future research.

 Note that $\lambda$ has mass dimension $1/\text{mass}^2$.
 Heuristically, this implies that the value of $\lambda$ should be of order $\mathcal O(1/\Lambda^2)$, where $\Lambda$ is the maximum physical scale in the given computation.